Marion Independent Living: Affordable Options for Seniors

 In Marion, seniors face lifestyle changes requiring accessible and supportive living environments.
 The Indiana Housing and Community Development Authority highlights that a considerable percentage of seniors over 75 in the region experience disabilities that impact their living needs.
 More than one-third of older adults live independently, often necessitating specialized independent living facilities.

 Consider George, a 77-year-old Marion resident who transitioned to independent living following increased mobility challenges.
-He equipped his new residence with mobility aids such as grab bars and a stairlift, along with smart home devices and health monitoring wearables, allowing him to maintain independence safely and comfortably while benefiting from proactive support services.
+He equipped his new residence with connected mobility aids such as IoT-enabled walkers and sensor-equipped chairs, as well as smart home devices and health monitoring wearables, allowing him to maintain independence safely and comfortably while benefiting from proactive support services.

 Cost Analysis and Facility Availability in Marion